Where to start with volunteering

 Volunteering is a hugely rewarding experience because:

-- it improves your health and happiness
+- it’s fun and it improves your health and happiness

-- it gives you the opportunity to try something different
+- you can try something different

 - you meet new friends